 Practitioners spend hundreds of hours treating clients before they achieve mastery.
 It takes a long time to ‘know what you know’ and recognize the repetitive paradigms clients present in their sessions.
 Serious practitioners invest in case consultation and peer review practices using clients who agree to having their case presented for supervision and feedback.
 Through their dedication and commitment to mastery, they tell an impressive story, through their client testimonials, and best of all, their word of mouth reputation.

-A Call to Deeper Learning & Eventual Mastery
+Beyond Reiki – A Call to Deeper Learning & Mastery

 If you’re a Reiki Master, can you affirmatively answer these questions?